Labour vs boiler unit cost: where your money actually goes Why “cheap boilers” usually cost more

 - Old pipework left untouched

-A few months later: noise, pressure drops, uneven heating.
+A few months later: noise, pressure drops, uneven heating, radiators not warming properly.

 If you’re dealing with breakdowns after a rushed install, see our boiler repairs in London page.